-Provide a minimum of 20 feet between proposed edge of any bridge deck and the outermost SCDOT right-of-way line, except in the area of the historic Saluda Canal.
+Provide a minimum of 20 feet between either side of the proposed edge of any bridge deck and the outer-most SCDOT right-of-way line.
+See Exhibit 8 for requirements in the area of the historic Saluda Canal.

 2.4 Vertical Curves, Grades, and Clearances